primer/react/docs/content/Checkbox.md

 ## Default example

-The `Checkbox` component can operate in both controlled and uncontrolled modes.
+The `Checkbox` component can be used in controlled and uncontrolled modes.

 ```jsx live
 <>